VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 ```

 - `entity.Transform.Position` sets the position of the entity in the scene.
 The `Vector3` object is a 3D vector representing the position of the entity in the scene.
 In this case, we set the position of the entity to (0, 8, 0), which is 8 units above the origin of the scene.
+- `Stride.Core.Mathematics` Stride is using currently its own `Vector3` implementation, so we need to add this namespace.

 Run the application again.
 You should see a capsule falling down from the top of the screen.
 I know, the capsule is black, but we will fix that later.